dykyi-roman/service-oriented-architecture/metrics/README.md

 This corresponds to the scrape_configs setting by the same job_name and is a source of metrics provided by Prometheus.
  In other words, the Prometheus server comes with a metrics endpoint - or exporter, as we called it above - which reports stats for the Prometheus server itself.

+To add a new scrape target, edit the scrape_configs section of /prometheus/prometheus.yml

 # Node Exporter